 The theory is split into three parts, each consisting of 2 months study and a month revision in Poland, then a visit to the UK for a week of pre-exam revision, the exams (conducted by Austro Control), a week of leave then back to Poland for the next phase.
 When all the exams are complete, you will do a final 3-month flying phase at the end of which you will qualify for a Commercial Pilot’s Licence with a multi-engine Instrument rating (CPL/IR) with Bartolini.
 The total of your training in Poland will be approximately 16-18 months.

 Accommodation in Poland, theory training and testing, all flight training and testing up to the issue of your CPL/IR licence is included in the package.
 All your licence fees are also included as is the final part of your training, the Wings Alliance APS-MCC course, before moving on to your airline.
-For further information please read our full-time programme information leaflet.
+For further information please have a look at the full-time programme page.

 The final part of your training, whichever route you follow, will be the Wings Alliance Airline Pilot Standards MCC course.
 This is one of the most important courses you’ll do in your career, bridging the gap between light training aircraft and multi-pilot airliners.
 The purpose of the course is to prepare you for airline employment and type rating, and we use it as our final quality assurance step, enabling us to recommend graduates to airlines as the best prospects on the job market.